 Detention is one of a range of sanctions available to the school; others include loss of privileges, use of a report card or being out of normal timetabled lessons to work in a different room.
-When attending an after-school detention, pupils/students are required to bring work with them to complete.
+When attending an after-school detention, learners are required to bring work with them to complete.
 If they do not have any work with them, an appropriate task will be set.

 Type of detention?
 Who sets the detention?
-Reason it could be set Operational Mentor detention Mentors Student has attended school in incorrect uniform.
-Mentor to keep any student with incorrect uniform in for 10 minutes at breaktime.
-Centralised detention with restorative conversation.
+Reason it could be set Operational Centralised detention with restorative conversation.
 (Up to 30 minutes.)
-Subject teacher Student has received a C3 in lesson.
-Class teachers to bring any student with a detention to the hall.
+Subject teacher Learner has received a C3 in lesson.
+Class teachers to bring any learner with a detention to the hall.
 Staff who have issued a C3 (L4/5 or L1/2/3) will need to attend the hall.
-[PSO team to register staff/ pupils/students] Classroom detention for 30 minutes.
-Subject teacher Student has received a work concern.
-Class teachers to inform student concerned of when and where detention is to take place.
-After-school detention for 1 hour on a Friday (15.20-16.20).
-Assistant Headteacher, Deputy Headteacher or Headteacher.
-Failure to attend C3 or after- school detention.
-Class teachers to bring any student with a detention to the hall.
-SLT member to re-address the behaviour policy and school values.
+[PSO team to register staff/ learners] Classroom detention for 30 minutes.
+Subject teacher Learner has received a work concern.
+Class teachers to inform learner concerned of when and where detention is to take place.